We offer a number of payment options because we know you have a busy schedule. Pay online, by mail or drop by, say hello and pay in person.

 Turn Off for Nonpayment

-From Helix Water District Policy and Procedures Manual
+From Helix Water District Policies and Procedures Manual

 Helix Water District shall discontinue water service for nonpayment of water or other district charges.